 As I just said, it’s difficult to beat the market.
 But the iShares Core S&P Mid-Cap ETF (NYSEARCA:IJH) is awfully, awfully darn good at it.
-From a total performance perspective, the IJH has beaten the IVV in every meaningful time period, from one month to 15 years.
+From a total performance perspective, the IJH has beaten the IVV over a 15-year period.

-And yet, very few people talk about the IJH, just as very few people talk about the companies that make it tick, such as veterinary supplier Idexx Laboratories, Inc. (NASDAQ:IDXX) and plant-based food and beverage producer WhiteWave Foods Co (NYSE:WWAV).
+And yet, very few people talk about the IJH, just as very few people talk about the companies that make it tick, such as veterinary supplier Idexx Laboratories, Inc. (NASDAQ:IDXX).

 So … what’s the deal?

 Mid-cap companies are frequently referred to as the market’s “sweet spot.”